 “20/20” eyesight or visual acuity, is the ability to see a certain letter size on the eye chart when standing 20 feet away.
 It is possible to have “20/20” eyesight, but still have a vision problem.
 Most daily activities require our eyes to perform more demanding and dynamic functions compared to what is required to read a chart.
 Eye sight is a very small component of vision, whereas vision takes up 65% of the brain pathways.
 There are four other aspects of vision that are important in daily activities, like reading and learning

-To see if your child's struggles with school is due to a vision problem, complete the Vision Symptom Checklist.
+To see if your child’s struggles with school are due to a vision problem, complete the Vision Symptom Checklist.